 How to prevent: Focus on core strengthening, regular lower back stretching and global back strengthening.
 Practice correct running, form especially up hills or inclines.
 Consult your physio for an accurate diagnosis on lower back pain.
 It’s recommended to see a chiropractor once every 3 months.

 These are the common terms that you may come across from your fellow runners when attempting to diagnose your injuries.
 Often you will get varying kinds of advice from each other, but it’s always best to be safe and consult your physio to ensure you get the appropriate treatment.
-Now that we are on Level 4 of Lockdown, be safe, be mindful of fellow runners and build up your mileage gradually, so you do not get injured.
-It’s quite different being back on the road compared to running around your garden.

 For a detailed look at common running injuries, check out the Run Life Injuries page